nnajm/orb/templates/doc/pgridwidget.md

 #### %l[g-](subTotal)

-Sub total settings.
+Global subtotals settings for row and column fiels.
 It contains the following sub options:

 - visible: sub total rows visibility
 - collapsible : sub total rows can be collapsed or not